A toast to an accessible toast...

 Ideally, a toast component should contain no interactive controls, as by doing so an immediate divergence of inclusive UX is introduced.
 The following reasons are the concerns that including interactive controls in a toast will create:

 Live regions do not convey the semantics of the content they announce.
 A status message containing the text “Your message was sent.”
 Followed by a link or button with the text “Undo”.
 Will be communicated as “Your message was sent.
 Undo”.
 The semantics of “Undo” will not be announced.
 Which leads to the next concern…

-People using a screen reader can infer that the “Undo” may be an actionable element, but depending on the element used (again, link? or button?) means that they’ll have to guess which element they should try to search for, if they need to reach said “Undo”.
+- People using a screen reader can infer that the “Undo” may be an actionable element, but depending on the element used (again, link? or button?) means that they’ll have to guess which element they should try to search for, if they need to reach said “Undo”.
 Being that a toast is typically an element that is automatically dismissed after a short time (again a WCAG 2.2.1 concern), these users will have to figure this out quickly, and hopefully navigate to the control in enough time before the message goes away, if they in fact need to “undo” something.

 Mitigating UX gaps for important interactive elements